MiquelMarinoEspinosa/Racing-Car-Katas/HtmlTextConverter .md

 - Extract `fopen` in an `private method` at the `HtmlTextConverter` class
 - Extract `fgets` system call into a private method at the `HtmlTextConverter` class
 - Create a `fake class` and test the empty file case
+- Test not empty file with the `fake class`

 ### Conclusions